 Albeit these are for their top tier packages, Virgin's top tier package, Vivid 300, and their Vivid 200 Gamer plan, which we look at further down, eclipse these speeds with averages of 20.4Mb and 19.77Mb respectively.

 The brakes: Virgin end user experience and traffic management

 It's worth being aware that a good throughput speed on a broadband connection doesn't always lead to a great end user experience.

-People using, say, Netflix, will find the service's performance affected by their ISP's traffic prioritisation, how it manages the connection to Netflix's Content Delivery Network (CDN), and by the quality of the site itself as much as broadband speeds.
+People using, say, Netflix, will find the service's performance affected by their ISP's traffic prioritisation, how it manages the connection to Netflix's Content Delivery Network (CDN).

-Users can get some idea of what this will mean in terms of their experience by looking at their ISP's fair use policy (FUP) - which often effectively puts the brakes on heavy users.
+Users can get some idea of what this will mean in terms of their experience by looking at their ISP's fair use policy (FUP).

-Here's how it works: users who upload more than a certain amount per hour during peak times see their upload speeds throttled by 50% for an hour.
+Here's how Virgin's FUP applies to Vivid 200: users who upload more than a certain amount per hour during peak times see their upload speeds throttled by 50% for an hour.

-If they reduce or stop uploading data as soon as they notice they've been throttled, they'll be able to upload at full speed again after 60 minutes have passed.
+If they reduce or stop uploading data at this point they'll be able to upload at full speed again after 60 minutes have passed.